 3) Tap Customize Controls.

-4) Tap the little green plus symbol next to Scan QR Code underneath the More Controls heading in order to activate the shortcut and add it to your Include list.
+4) Tap the little green plus symbol next to Scan QR Code underneath the More Controls heading to activate the shortcut and add it to your Include list.

-You can now use Control Center to manually scan QR codes.
+You can now use Control Center to perform a quick QR code scan.

-TIP: change the order of your Control Center icons by moving them up or down the list.
+TIP: change the order of the Control Center icons by moving them up or down the list.

 6) Tap the Scan QR Code icon.

-7) Hold your iOS device so that the QR code appears in the built-in camera’s viewfinder.
+7) Hold your iOS device so that the QR code appears in the viewfinder.

-8) As soon as your iPhone or iPad recognizes the QR code, a notification appears at the top.
-Tap the notification banner to open the link associated with the detected QR code.
+8) As soon as the device recognizes the code, a notification appears at the top.
+Tapping the banner opens the link associated with the detected QR code.

-And that is how you invoke the QR code scanner through your Control Center.
+And that’s how you invoke the QR code scanner via Control Center.

 When it comes to QR code scanning, iOS 12 has another cool trick up its sleeve.

-If your device has a 3D Touch-enabled display, like all iPhones from iPhone 6s onward do, you can invoke the QR code scanner by pressing the Camera icon on the Home screen and selecting the Scan QR Code option from the shortcuts menu.
+If your device has 3D Touch, you can also press the Camera icon on the Home screen, then select the Scan QR Code option from the shortcuts menu.

-Not unlike the aforementioned Control Center shortcut, this 3D Touch action also launches the Camera app and temporarily enables the feature even if Scan QR Codes is set to OFF in Settings → Camera.
+Like the Control Center method, this 3D Touch shortcut opens the Camera app and temporarily enables the feature even if Scan QR Codes is set to OFF in Settings → Camera.